of graduate employers say relevant experience is essential to getting a job with them

 Average Salary: £33,000

 Professional Esports player

 Aspiring to a higher level career?
-Complete this course and you could progress onto our Computing degree.
+Complete this course and you could progress onto our Computer Science degree.

 We are here to support your career goals every step of the way.